czepluch/ethereum-vault-connector/assertions/invariants.md

    balance >= cash
 ```

-**In Plain English:**
-"The vault's actual token balance must always be at least what it claims to have as cash"

 ### What This Protects Against

 - **Asset theft** where tokens leave the vault without cash being decremented